Dungyichao/PeriodicScheduler_Semaphore/README.md

 </p>

 #### 3.2.5 Context Switch (Part II) <br />
-The assembly code in the following will be executed when the SysTick_Handler be called by the Systick Exception occured.
-When the Systick Exception occured, the processor will first store the data on the registers (R0~R3, R12, LR, PC, xPSR) into the stack (pointed by the current active SP which should be the current task's stack) and then executes the following code.
+The assembly code in the following will be executed when the SysTick_Handler is called by the Systick Exception occurred.
+When the Systick Exception occured, the processor will first store the data on the registers (R0~R3, R12, LR, PC, xPSR) into the stack (pointed by the current active SP which should be the current task's stack) and then execute the following code.
 ```c++
 		AREA |.text|, CODE, READONLY, ALIGN=2
                 THUMB